ottovisocks/ottovisocks/README.md

 I am a C # / .Net developer with my view of things.
 Life is one big learning process in which I also take an active part.
 Here you can view my personal and training projects.

-📫 How to reach me: otto.visocks@gmail.com 《 》 https://www.linkedin.com/in/ottovisocks ♯

 ---

 🧰 **Toolbox**